Oman country brief

-In 1996, Sultan Qaboos issued a royal decree to establish a bicameral legislature with advisory powers, the Council of Oman.
-It comprises an 83-member upper chamber, the Majilis al Dawla (State Council) appointed by the Sultan, and an 84-member lower chamber, the Majilis al Shura (Consultative Council) elected by popular vote to serve a four year term, most recently elected in October 2015.
-Sultan Qaboos granted increased legislative powers to the Consultative Council in 2011.
+Established in 1996, Oman has a bicameral legislature with advisory powers, the Council of Oman.
+It comprises an 83-member upper chamber, the Majilis al Dawla (State Council) appointed by the Sultan, and an 84-member lower chamber, the Majilis al Shura (Consultative Council) elected by popular vote to serve a four year term.
+The most recent election was held in October 2019.
 Universal suffrage for those over 21 in Oman was instituted on 4 October 2003.
-Legislation was amended in February 2010 to allow the formation of labor unions.
+Legislation was amended in February 2010 to allow the formation of labour unions.

 As with other Gulf countries, Oman has a large youth population (approximately 45 per cent are under the age of 24).
 Popular protests occurred in Oman in 2011 calling for economic reform, jobs and access to education, leading to some reforms.